Everything I got wrong and what it taught me.

 What I Learned

 The funds at the top of the performance tables this year are rarely at the top next year.
 What goes up fast can come down faster.
-Buy the whole market, accept the average return, and let compounding do the heavy lifting.
-Average returns over a long period make you rich.
+Buy the whole market, accept the market return, and let compounding do the heavy lifting over the long term.
+Consistent, patient investing has historically been the approach that builds wealth — no guarantees, but the odds favour staying the course.

 The Takeaway